WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

 A procedure is a sequence of numbered steps or instructions for achieving a particular task.
 Procedures can be presented in various formats such as illustrations, infographics, videos, single-step instructions, and numbered procedures.

-For more information about lists of items that aren't part of a procedure, see [Lists]().
+For more information about lists of items that aren't part of a procedure, see [Lists](https://make.wordpress.org/docs/style-guide/formatting/lists/).
-For more information on expressing UI elements, see [UI elements and interaction]().
+For more information about expressing UI elements, see [UI elements and interaction](https://make.wordpress.org/docs/style-guide/developer-content/ui-elements/).

 ## Introductory sentences